ltelab/disdrodb/docs/source/contribute_data.rst

 -------------------------------------------------------------------------------------------

 To test that the data upload has been successful, you can try to download the data and run the DISDRODB L0 processing.
-However you **must NOT perform this test in the disdrodb-data directory you were working till now** because you would risk to overwrite/delete the data you just uploaded on Zenodo.
+However you **MUST NOT perform this test using the DISDRODB Data Archive directory you were working till now** because you would risk to overwrite/delete the data you just uploaded on Zenodo.
+Instead, you **MUST TEST this procedure using a different directory** (e.g. ``/tmp/DISDRODB``) where you will download the data.

 We strongly suggest to test this procedure by first uploading and publishing data on the Zenodo Sandbox repository.